 Is your writing a little dull?
 Add some sass and punch to your writing with exclamatory sentences.
 What am I talking about?
 Well, I am not talking about sentences that make a casual statement, ask a question, or give a command.
 Instead, they convey some type of strong emotion.
 And how exactly do you express a strong emotion?
 It’s easy.
 Write a declarative sentence filled with emotion and use this punctuation mark (!)!

 Exclamation marks are reserved for powerful feelings so you won’t find them used to express a matter-of –fact emotion or serenity, or a sense of calm.
-Instead they deliver a jolt of feeling, which is why they’re so common in everyday speech.
+Instead they deliver a jolt of feeling, which is why they’re so common in everyday speech and part of exclamatory sentences.
 However, exclamation marks need to be used sparingly in your writing.
 Use them to emphasize a point but be careful not to over do.
 For instance, can you imagine reading line after line of sentences like this!!

 And when it comes to academic writing, such as essays and reports, don’t use exclamatory sentences at all, unless you are using them in quotations.